Career Planning Resources

 When you are trying to choose a career direction you may not know where to start.
 UFV counsellors have reviewed a number of career planning websites and other resources to help you focus your search.
 The following are some of our favourites:

 This is a Canadian site with information on about 500 careers that is updated annually.
 Answer the free career matching questionnaire to see which occupations match your interests.
 Be sure to answer all 116 questions, not just the first 39.
 Then spend some time reading the descriptions of the occupations.
 The service is free but you’ll need a username and password available from Student Services.

 The Canadian government’s site has numerous online quizzes to help you understand your work abilities, interests and preferences.
 You receive a list of matching occupations to help you make informed career decisions.

-3. What Do You Want To Be When You Grow Up?
+3. What Do You Want To Be?

 This website from the University of Salisbury at has a free assessment to help you determine your Holland Code, a three-letter code used in career planning.
 View information about each interest type, read the descriptions, then find out more about careers and majors within that interest group.
 Look at all of the careers in your top three or four interest areas, then click on occupations you are interested in to find out more information.

 This is a 66-item personality style questionnaire based on the Myers Briggs Type Indicator.
 After you have completed it, read the general description and career insights sections.
 There is no need to pay for the Full Interactive program.

 This is the B.C. government’s one-stop site for career information.
 It includes links to education planning resources, a guide for parents, industry profiles, self employment information, licensing and credential information as well as special resources for people with specific needs or interests.
 The section on labour market statistics includes information on the B.C. labour market outlook where you can find out about the demand for various occupations throughout the province.